19cah/commands/git-commands/README.md

 ### Github Commands

+- `git init` Creates a Working directory
+- `git init --bare` Create a Repository (Not a working directory)
 - `git checkout HEAD filename`: Discards changes in the working directory.
 - `git reset HEAD filename`: Unstages file changes in the staging area.
 - `git reset commit_SHA`: Resets to a previous commit in your commit history.